 He is a regular contributor to ‘An Cosantóir’, the Irish Defence Forces magazine and he is the inaugural winner of the An Cosantóir, ‘Gen MJ Costello Award’ for 2017.

-He has been twice nominated for the European Military Press Association awards, this year in 2018 for this July/August 2017 titled ‘Shipshape and Ready for Action’ and for his May 2017 article “Rebuilding Somalia – The Sea is their future’.
+He has been twice nominated for the European Military Press Association awards, in 2017 of his article ‘Shipshape and Ready for Action’ and in 2018 for his article “Rebuilding Somalia – The Sea is their future’.

 His poetry work has been published nationally and internationally.